Bensas/RustNESs/plan.md

 		- 0x5 Scroll
 		- 0x6 PPu Address
 		- 0x7 PPU data
+	- Use array with 64 pixel values to store color palette, get values from nesdev
+	- Include 256x240 pixel screen buffer
+	- Include name table visualization buffers (Two name tables)
+	- Include pattern table visualization buffers (Two pattern tables)
+	- Scanline, cycle and frame_complete variables
+	- clock() function which:
+		- sets pixel value of pixel screen buffer at cycle and scan_line position using color from color palette.
+		- increases the `cycle` variable
+		- If the cycle variable reaches 341, we set it to 0 and increase the scan_line variable
+		- If the scan_line reaches 261, we set it to -1 and se the frame_complete boolean to true;

 - Class to represent the cartridge (impl Device)
 	- Program memory "PRG" (vector of bytes)